wormhole-foundation/wormhole-docs/learn/faq/index.md

 In legacy [Wormhole Connect](https://github.com/wormhole-foundation/wormhole-connect){target=\_balnk}, you can modify the priority fees for Solana transactions by updating the `computeBudget/index.ts` file.
 This file contains the logic for adjusting the compute unit limit and priority fees associated with Solana transactions.

-You can modify the `feePercentile` and `minPriorityFee` parameters in the `addComputeBudget` and `determineComputeBudget` functions to control the priority fee applied to your transactions.
+To control the priority fee applied to your transactions, you can modify the `feePercentile` and `minPriorityFee` parameters in the `addComputeBudget` and `determineComputeBudget` functions.

 The relevant file can be found in the legacy Connect codebase: [`computeBudget/index.ts`](https://github.com/wormhole-foundation/wormhole-connect/blob/62f1ba8ee5502ac6fd405680e6b3816c9aa54325/sdk/src/contexts/solana/utils/computeBudget/index.ts){target=\_blank}.